nhsengland/it-standards/infrastructure/availability.md

+---
-# Availability
+title: Availability
+description: >
    Availability is a measure of the percentage of time that a system is functioning and able to meet defined workloads.

    It includes availability of **user interfaces** to support users complete tasks and also availability to respond to input on the **system interfaces**
+stage: 3.
+Development Stage
+created: 2021-08-23 15:32:00
+lastUpdated: 2021-12-21 09:45:57
+author: Ben Heap
+---

+!> This section has not yet been reviewed and is subject to change.

 ![image](https://user-images.githubusercontent.com/9471595/130458486-d1138b90-bf43-44c8-bf9c-9623458b9a72.png)